 According to industry experts, personalization is a key ingredient to that playbook.

 For the time being, ad platforms will continue being the source for much of the first-time shopper traffic.
-90%-95% of your store traffic is anonymous.
+90%-95% of your store traffic is anonymous, with smartphone users making up 59.2% of global web traffic.
 So, it’s critical to be able to convert that anonymous traffic as quickly as possible to avoid needing to pay for the same shopper more than once.
 But herein lies the problem… because most traffic starts their journey anonymously, most brands have no clear or easy way to personalize the experiences for anonymous shoppers.

 In this article, we will explore how you can maximize the conversion of anonymous visitors by leveraging artificial intelligence and machine learning technologies.